GNR Stirling 4-2-2: Ivatt Rebuilds

 One of the first things Ivatt did after becoming Locomotive Engineer was attempting to design a new boiler for the Singles with a dome and larger firebox grate.
-Eight boilers were built, and being experimental each was quite different.
+Eight boilers were built, and being experimental, each was quite different.
 Each boiler was fitted to Nos.
 93, 776, 544, 95, 34, 22, 221, and 1007 from 1896 to 1907, when each engine entered the works for overhaul.
 Ivatt also used these engines to experiment with various other features, such as different cab shapes, cab layouts, and safety valves.

 More conventionally, Ivatt also built nine 4 ft 2 in "quasi-Stirling" boilers.
 They were essentially identical to Stirling's original 1880 Series boiler design, except modernised with washout plugs and an upgraded boiler pressure of 170 psi.
 No. 1 received one of these boilers in 1925 and has carried it since.

 As the Stirling smokebox doors wore out, some locomotives received Ivatt doors instead.

 No. 548 became the vessel for Ivatt's various spark arrester experiments.
 Beginning in March 1901, its smokebox was extended so it could receive her first "G.W.R. pattern" spark arrester.
 No improvements were shown, and a Dugald Drummond-patented arrester took its place in November 1901, but this worsened performance and was removed about a month later.
 No. 548 would be left alone for another year before the GWR arrester was reinstalled.
-Despite not catching more sparks than usual, while causing steaming issues, No. 548 would carry this to withdrawal.
+Despite being ineffective and even causing steaming issues, No. 548 would carry this to withdrawal.